PacktPublishing/LLM-Engineers-Handbook/README.md

 ```shell
 poetry poe call-inference-ml-service
 ```

+Remember that you can monitor the prompt traces on [Opik](https://www.comet.com/opik).

 > [!WARNING]
 > For the inference service to work, you must have the LLM microservice deployed to AWS SageMaker, as explained in the setup cloud infrastructure section.